 You can cut up your bread cubes the day before and store them in an air-tight container.
-Cook the mushrooms and pears and store in a separate container.
-Mix the two and add the chicken broth when you are ready to bake it.
+Cook the mushrooms and pears and store them in a separate container.
+Mix the two and add the chicken broth when ready to bake it.

 This stuffing will keep up to 4 days in the refrigerator.

 You can freeze this stuffing.
-To thaw, you will need to reheat in the oven at 300º F.
+To thaw, you must reheat in the oven at 300º F.

 Gluten Free Cranberry Stuffing

 *As an Amazon Associate, I earn a small commission from qualifying purchases.

 - 6 cups gluten free bread cubes *see notes